olleharstedt/olleharstedt.github.io/_posts/2020-05-28-typesafe-websocket-communication.markdown

 Why is type-safety good?
 Because it roots out several categories of errors.

 Is type-safe serialization possible?
-No. I'm assuming only one type definition is used for communication between server and client, and that server and client are using the same source-code.
+No. I'm assuming only one type definition is used for communication between server and client, and that server and client are using the same source-code for serialize/deserialize.

 ## OCaml

-OCaml is a language which puts high priority on type-safety.
+[OCaml](https://en.wikipedia.org/wiki/OCaml) is a language which puts high priority on type-safety.
 You can get a short introduction [here](https://ocaml.org/learn/tutorials/).
 For the purpose of this blog article, let my just mention that variables are defined like this:

 ```ocaml
 let x = 10 in